premake/premake-core/website/docs/filename.md

 ### Applies To ###

-Workspaces, projects, and rule files.
+Workspace and project configurations and rule files.

 ### Examples ###